 Ferry Gouw is a an illustrator, graphic designer, and art director based in London.
-He was the art director of Major Lazer and is going to speak at the Forward Festival 2019 in Munich.
-We interviewed him this year after his inspiring talk at the Forward Festival Vienna 2018 and spoke about drawing, his career and his favorite comic books.
+He was the art director of Major Lazer and one of our favorite Forward Festival speakers.
+We interviewed him after his inspiring talk at the Forward Festival Vienna 2018 and spoke about drawing, his career, and his favorite comic books.

 “I can’t remember a time when I didn’t draw.”

 Ferry Gouw has been drawing for as long as he can remember.
 He tells Forward his secrets to finding your own unique style: “At first you try to draw as close to nature as you can.
 But to make something yours is to take the thing and make your interpretation of the thing.”